levelten/presets/README.txt

 DESCRIPTION
 --------------------------
-The Preset module allows another module to define a set of presets for given functionality.
+The Presets module allows another module to define a set of presets for given functionality.
 Often times in order to get complex functionality to work, many modules are required to be downloaded and configured correctly.
 Presets helps by allowing a module to check and fix these settings so that end users can get everything set up correctly.